Travel Guide Maldives: Dhigurah and the remaining island archipelago

 The island of Dhigurah is part of the Maldives archipelago and captivates visitors with an awe-inspiring scenery.
-In the following blog post you can learn more about the small island jewel.
+In the following blog post you can learn more about the island state and the small tropical jewel.

 The Republic of Maldives is an island state in the Indian Ocean.
 While its total area is about 90,000 km², the actual island area is only 298 km².
 The Maldives archipelago consists of several atolls with a total of 1196 islands and belongs to the Asian continent.

 Like the entire archipelago of the Maldives, the paradise island of Dhigurah also impresses with white, palm-fringed dream beaches, turquoise-blue lagoons and a breathtaking underwater world.
 An unforgettable stay abroad, characterised by peace, beauty and untouched nature, is certain here.